alaminhossa1n/course-management-techorbit-server/README.md

 - **Input Validation**: All inputs are validated using Zod schemas
 - **CORS**: Cross-origin resource sharing enabled
 - **Error Handling**: Comprehensive error handling with custom error classes

-## 🚀 Available Scripts

-- `npm run dev` - Start development server with hot reloading
-- `npm run build` - Compile TypeScript to JavaScript
-- `npm start` - Start production server
-- `npm test` - Run tests (not implemented yet)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📝 License

-This project is licensed under the ISC License.

-## 🆘 Support

-If you encounter any issues or have questions, please open an issue in the repository or contact the development team.

----

-**Happy Coding! 🎉**